Sadwaqas Ghylmani

+Early life

 Sadwaqas Ghylmani was born in 1890 in Maltabar village (aul) (Akmolinsk Oblast of Russian Empire) in Bashkir-origin family.
+His grandfather Salmen Muhamediyarovich Gazin (1856–1939) and great-grandfather Muhamediyar Mukhtarovich Gazin (1807–1870) were mullahs.

+Career

-His grandfather Salmen Muhamediyarovich Gazin (1856—1939) and great-grandfather Muhamediyar Mukhtarovich Gazin (1807—1870) were mullahs.
-From 1929 to 1946 he was persecuted by the Soviet atheistic authorities.
-In 1946 he became a mullah (imam) in a mosque in Akmolinsk (modern Nur-Sultan, capital of Kazakhstan).
+From 1929 to 1946 he was persecuted by Soviet authorities.
+In 1946 he became a mullah (imam) in a mosque in Akmolinsk (modern Astana, capital of Kazakhstan).
 In 1952, qadi (қазы) of Kazakhstani Qadiyat (Қазият) Abd al-Ghaffar Shamsutdinov appointed him as his successor.
 Sadwaqas Ghylmani held this position until his death on April 24, 1972.
 He is buried at the Kensai cemetery in Almaty.